 Fact: The Cold War ended over 20 years ago.
 It was characterized by the opposition of two ideological blocs, the presence of massive standing armies in Europe, and the military, political and economic domination by the Soviet Union of almost all its European neighbours.

 The end of the Cold War was a victory for the people of Central and Eastern Europe and the former Soviet Union, and opened the way to overcoming the division of Europe.
 At pathbreaking Summit meetings in the years after the fall of the Berlin Wall, Russia played its part in building a new, inclusive European security architecture, including the Charter of Paris, the establishment of the OSCE, the creation of the Euro-Atlantic Partnership Council, and the NATO-Russia Founding Act.

 Since the end of the Cold War, NATO has introduced sweeping changes to its membership and working practices – changes made clear by its adoption of new Strategic Concepts in 1999 and 2010.
 Accusations that NATO has retained its Cold War purpose ignore the reality of those changes.

 Over the same period, NATO reached out to Russia with a series of partnership initiatives, culminating in the foundation of the NATO-Russia Council in 2002.
 No other country has such a privileged relationship with NATO.

-As stated by NATO heads of state and government at the Wales Summit in September 2014, "the Alliance does not seek confrontation and poses no threat to Russia.
+As stated by NATO heads of state and government at the Warsaw Summit in July 2016, "the Alliance does not seek confrontation and poses no threat to Russia.
 But we cannot and will not compromise on the principles on which our Alliance and security in Europe and North America rest."
-(The Wales Summit Declaration can be read here).
+(The Warsaw Summit Communique can be read here).

 This is NATO's official policy, defined and expressed transparently by its highest level of leadership.
 As an organisation which is accountable to its member nations, NATO is bound to implement this policy.